cambiotraining/hpc-intro/99-cambridge_hpc.md

 The billing on the University HPC is done by CPU-hour.
 Here's some examples:

 - You requested 3 CPUs (`-c 3`) and 10 hours (`-t 10:00:00`).
 Your job only took 2 hours to finish.
 You are charged 3*2 = 6 hours of compute time.
-- You requested 1 CPU (`-c 1`) and 15000MB of total RAM (`--mem=15000MB`) on _skylake-himem_ (`-p skylake-himem`), and the job took 1 hour to run.
-Because this partition provides 12030MB per CPU, you will actually be charged for 2 CPUs, so 2*1 = 2 hours of compute time.
+- You requested 1 CPU (`-c 1`) and 15000 MiB of total RAM (`--mem=10G`) on _icelake-himem_ (`-p icelake-himem`), and the job took 1 hour to run.
+Because this partition provides 6760 MiB (or 6.7 GiB) _per CPU_, you will actually be charged for 2 CPUs, so 2*1 = 2 hours of compute time.

 If you're using a SL3 account (free), your allowance is capped.
 Each PI receives 200,000 CPU hours per quarter.

 ## Additional Resources